Boldo: benefits, dosage, contraindications

 Tacrolimus: moderate interaction

-Possible interaction with tacrolimus (lower plasma levels).
+Possible interaction with tacrolimus (decreased plasma levels).

-Warfarin: minor interaction
+Warfarin: low interaction

 Contraindications